codefresh-io/docs.codefresh.io/_docs/enterprise/codefresh-runner.md

 ### Installing on Kubernetes clusters with version earlier than 1.10

-If your Kuberentes cluster is using a version earlier than 1.10 you also need to do the following:
+If your Kubernetes cluster is using a version earlier than 1.10 you also need to do the following:

 Make sure the `PersistentLocalVolumes` [feature gate](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/) is turned on